FluidSynth/fluidsynth/android/README.Android.md

 # Android support in Fluidsynth

-Android support is done as Oboe and OpenSLES audio drivers.
+Fluidsynth supports Android audio outputs by Oboe and OpenSLES audio drivers.

 Android also has Android MIDI API which is exposed only in Android Java API.
 There is a reference MidiDeviceService implementation for Fluidsynth at: https://github.com/atsushieno/fluidsynth-midi-service-j

 ## Usage

-`libfluidsynth.so` and `liboboe-c.so` are the libraries to be packaged into apk.
+`libfluidsynth.so` and `liboboe-c.so` are the libraries that should be packaged into apk.

 By default, "oboe" is the default driver for Android.
 You can also explicitly specify "opensles" instead, with "audio.driver" setting: